richard-smith-67/Fast-800/docs/index.md

 08.45 - 40g porridge, 250ml milk, 1 cup black coffee

-12.30 remainder of lentil and bacon soup from last night, handful of edamane beans, some broccoli and a couple of baby beetroot
+12.30 remainder of lentil and bacon soup from last night, handful of edamame beans, some broccoli and a couple of baby beetroot

 Afternoon - lots of black coffee.
 Blood glucose monitor arrives.
 Getting blood from my finger proves as successful as getting blood from a stone.
 Stab various fingers, waste three needles.
 Give up in disgust.
 There must be a YouTube video on this (there is).
 Try again.
 Fail.
 Wonder if I should try stabbing a vein in my arm...